How to pass F1000 pre-publication checks

 Articles should be well-written, and language quality shouldn’t impede understanding of the research.
 If our team thinks an article needs extensive copyediting, they will reject it and alert the author to some professional copyediting services they may wish to consider.

-Jessica Torr, Editorial Lead at F1000, suggests asking a native English speaker to proofread the article or have it professionally copyedited before submitting it to ensure readability and flow.
+Jessica Torr, Editorial Lead at F1000, suggests asking a qualified proofreader or colleague to copyedit your article before submitting it to ensure readability and flow.
 If English is not your first language or you can’t find a suitable proofreader, Taylor & Francis offer translation and editing services.

 Ready to submit your research to one of our publishing Platforms?
 Explore all our open publishing venues to find the right home for your research today.